 If you are looking for a peaceful location, the Azores are quiet enough when it comes to nightlife and tourism so that your summertime days and nights are not punctuated by noise and crowds.

-At he same time, the islands have been well discovered and are beloved of visitors from many nations so that there is still plenty to do and see to stop you getting bored!
+At the same time, the islands have been well discovered and are beloved by visitors from many nations so that there is still plenty to do and see to stop you from getting bored!